-The consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) and reporting practices prescribed for not-for-profit entities.
+The consolidated financial statements have been prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America (GAAP) and reporting practices prescribed for not-for-profit entities.
 The consolidated statements include the accounts of the George Washington University and its wholly owned subsidiaries.
 Significant intercompany transactions and balances have been eliminated.